 Sneaky or Nasty Little Voice vs. Reality: The Bout in Your Brain

 I spend a lot of time thinking about the “Nasty Little Voice” (NLV) that feeds self-judging throughts to my clients (and me).
-And recently, it occurred to me that: Your NLV doesn’t have to sound nasty.
-It can actually sound quite reasonable, which, in my view, is just plain SNEAKY.
-And… Your NLV and SLV Read More
+And recently, it occurred to me that: And… Before we talk about how to suit up Reality for this grudge match, let’s understand your Sneaky Little Voice: What Does a Sneaky Little Voice Read More

 Just Talk to the People!